 Recognizing those patterns of behavior over time can help you break the cycle if you dig deep and do the work.
 Continue chronicling the journey, so you can be proud when you break the chains of unhealthy behavior that stop you from moving forward in life.

-4. You can look back at your journals and remind yourself of your victories.
+4. Consistent journaling gives you the opportunity to look back at your journals and remind yourself of your victories.

 Over the years I have learned that putting one foot in front of the other is the surest way to get to the other side of a problematic season of life.
 But there is an inclination to not chronicle the most painful stages of your journey—especially when you are managing mental illness.